Bryson Warren

-Bryson Warren (born October 14, 2004) is an American professional basketball player for the Westchester Knicks of the NBA G League.
+Bryson Warren (born October 14, 2004) is an American basketball player.
+He previously played for the Sioux Falls Skyforce and Westchester Knicks of the NBA G-League.

 High school career

-Warren attended Little Rock Central at Little Rock, Arkansas where he averaged 24.1 points, 3.7 assists, 3.5 rebounds and 2.5 steals per game while shooting 44% from three.
-He was named Arkansas Basketball Coaches Association High School Player of the Year.
+Warren attended Little Rock Central High School in Little Rock, Arkansas, where he averaged 24.1 points, 3.7 assists, 3.5 rebounds and 2.5 steals per game, while shooting 44% from three.
+He was named the Arkansas Basketball Coaches Association High School Player of the Year.
 He later transferred to Link Academy in Branson, Missouri, but didn't play for them, opting instead to go pro and play at the Overtime Elite.

+College career

+On April 22, 2026, it was announced that Warren would be signing to play for Texas A&M. On August 26, Warren was granted a temporary restraining order (TRO) against the NCAA by a judge in Brazos County, Texas, declaring him eligible for the 2026–27 season.
+However, the day before the Southeastern Conference ruled him ineligible to play for Texas A&M under its new conference specific rules regarding NBA draft declarations and signed contracts.
+As a result, Warren entered the NCAA transfer portal ahead of his next TRO court hearing on September 4.

 Professional career

 Team OTE (2021–2022)

 On September 21, 2021, Warren signed with Team OTE of the Overtime Elite.
-On his rookie season, he was one of the team's best scorers, scoring 18 times in double figures and being sixth in the league in three-point percentage while hitting the league's first game winner ever in opening night, eventually helping his team to win a championship.
+In his first season, he was one of the team's best scorers, scoring in double figures 18 times and was sixth in the league in three-point percentage, while hitting the league's first-ever game winner in opening night.
+He eventually helped his team to win a league championship.